EthanCai/programming-learning-notes/projects-part-4.md

 - [JavaScript: ESlint](http://eslint.org/): The pluggable linting utility for JavaScript and JSX
     - [JSCS — JavaScript Code Style](http://jscs.info/): **JSCS has merged with ESLint!** JSCS is a code style linter and formatter for your style guide
 - [SonarQube](http://www.sonarqube.org/): SonarQube is an open platform to manage code quality.
-- [StyleCop](https://stylecop.codeplex.com/) - StyleCop analyzes C# source code to enforce a set of style and consistency rules
+- [.NET: StyleCop](https://stylecop.codeplex.com/) - StyleCop analyzes C# source code to enforce a set of style and consistency rules
-- [OpenCover](https://github.com/OpenCover/opencover): A code coverage tool for .NET 2 and above, support for 32 and 64 processes with both branch and sequence points; roots proudly based in PartCover
+- [.NET: OpenCover](https://github.com/OpenCover/opencover): A code coverage tool for .NET 2 and above, support for 32 and 64 processes with both branch and sequence points; roots proudly based in PartCover

 ## Scaffolding

-- [Yeoman](http://yeoman.io): The Yeoman workflow is comprised of three core tools for improving your productivity and satisfaction when building a web app.
+- [Node: Yeoman](http://yeoman.io): The Yeoman workflow is comprised of three core tools for improving your productivity and satisfaction when building a web app.

 ## Build